alexARC26/alexARC26/README.md

 ### 3. Upcoming Projects
 Currently developing projects to further expand the portfolio — Stay tuned for updates!

+## Previous Work
+Highlights of published contributions from past roles:
+- **FMM R Package (2020–2022)**: Tech lead and maintainer of a package for the functional data analysis of oscillatory signals.
+[Link](https://cran.r-project.org/web/packages/FMM).
+- **Shiny Apps with R (2019–2022)**: Led development of interactive web apps for data visualization and analysis in biomedicine and neuroscience.
+Example: [Cre Line’s Neuronal APs](https://alexarc26.shinyapps.io/median_ap_profile_by_cre_line).

 ## How to Explore
 - Each project has a dedicated `README.md` with detailed descriptions, code, and results.
 - Notebooks are located in the `notebooks/` folder of each project and are optimized for seamless execution in Google Colab, with integrated data downloads and dependencies for immediate reproducibility.